akos-sereg/express-defend/README.md

 * Path Traversal detection
 * SQL Injection detection

 Please note that this module will never be able to detect security threats with 100% precision.
-The goal of this project is to catch the very first 'obvious' attempts, if possible.
+The goal of this project is to catch and report the very first 'obvious' attempts, if possible.

 # Usage